christianpayer/MedicalDataAugmentationTool/bin/experiments/localization/mmwhs/README.md

 # Multi-label Whole Heart Segmentation Using CNNs and Anatomical Label Configurations

 ## Usage
-This example implements the segmentation network of the paper [Multi-label Whole Heart Segmentation Using CNNs and Anatomical Label Configurations](https://doi.org/10.1007/978-3-319-75541-0_20).
+This example implements the localization network of the paper [Multi-label Whole Heart Segmentation Using CNNs and Anatomical Label Configurations](https://doi.org/10.1007/978-3-319-75541-0_20).
 The results when running the scripts may not be competely the same, as we originally trained the network with caffe and not with tensorflow.
-See the localization folder for examples of how to train networks for localization.
+See the segmentation folder for examples of how to train networks for segmentation.
 If you have problems/questions/suggestions about the code, write me a [mail](mailto:christian.payer@gmx.net)!

 ### Dataset preprocessing